 Objects & Order ™ for Scholars

 For many scholars, including art historians, architectural historians, archeologists, and material culture specialists, objects are at the center of their research.
 But as they work, images, information, and research for those objects end up scattered across folders, spreadsheets, and docs.
 The larger the project (a multi-institutional research project, a catalogue raisonné, an archival inventory), the more unwieldy it becomes.
-Things get complicated when it's time to plan an exhibition, pull together a list of illustrations and captions, or collaborate with colleagues.
+Things can get complicated when it's time to plan an exhibition, pull together a list of illustrations and captions, or collaborate with colleagues.

 - Keep data, images, notes, and documentation together in one space